 1. Homer, AK

-Homer came top of our list with a remarkable index score of 59.8 out of 100, contributed to by a huge 19.1/30 lifestyle and 10.6/15 rating for community – the strongest respective scores of all analyzed locations for this metric.
-Perhaps unsurprisingly then, Homer also has more educational establishments per 1,000 locals than any other location – 11,428.
+Homer came to the top of our list with a remarkable index score of 59.8 out of 100, contributed to by a huge 19.1/30 lifestyle and 10.6/15 rating for the community—the strongest respective scores of all analyzed locations for this metric.

 2. Petoskey, MI

-If you’re almost sold on a move, it’s worth knowing that Petoskey enjoys a small-town vibe with easy access to some of Michigan’s most picturesque and affluent waterfront communities.
+If you’re almost sold on a move, it’s worth knowing that Petoskey enjoys a small-town vibe and is easily accessible to some of Michigan’s most picturesque and affluent waterfront communities.

 3. Oxford, MS

-Oxford came third on our list, with an index score of 52.7, helped along by the region recording a strong housing score (14.3 out of 17.5) – including property appreciation currently sitting around 16%.
+Oxford came third on our list, with an index score of 52.7, helped along by the region’s recording a strong housing score (14.3 out of 17.5)—including property appreciation currently sitting around 16%.

-A young and upcoming town, with an average resident age of 27.7 – well below our list average, 45 years old – Oxford is set in the hills of North Mississippi, and home to the state’s university.
+Oxford is a young and upcoming town with an average resident age of 27.7—well below our list average of 45—and is set in the hills of North Mississippi and home to the state’s university.

 Similarly, if you like a mix of southern history and small-town charm with a dash of conviviality, join the numerous creatives, musicians, and artists who find inspiration in this diverse city.